Classic Halloween Night Movies features:

 The Lost Boys (1987)

-Joel Schumacher and Richard Donner’s movie is nothing short of a joyous time capsule of 80s music, style and energy.
-However, underneath the vivid colour, comic book-inspired horror and timeless humour The Lost Boys is a bold vampire inspired take on J.M.
+The Lost Boys is, in many ways, a joyous time capsule of 80s music, style and energy.
+However, underneath Joel Schumacher and Richard Donner’s movie’s comic book horror is an inspired take on J.M.
 Barrie’s Peter Pan.
-With the dark and mysterious (Kiefer Sutherland) and his band of bikers embodying and subverting The Lost Boys theme of Barrie’s story.
-Their desire to stay young forever led not by Peter Pan, but the Hook inspired figure of Max (Ed Herrman).
-Meanwhile, our new boys in the neighbourhood Michael (Jason Patric) and young kid brother, Sam (Corey Haim) find themselves wrapped in the horror of a vampiric fairground.
+Here the dark and mysterious (Kiefer Sutherland) and his band of bikers embody the lost boys of Barrie’s story – their desire to stay young forever led not by an impish Peter Pan but by the Hook inspired Max (Ed Herrman).
+Here our new boys Michael (Jason Patric) and his young kid brother, Sam (Corey Haim), find themselves wrapped in the horror of a vampiric Pan orientated fairground of choices.

-Vibrant, dark, and joyously nutty, Beetlejuice remains one of Tim Burton’s most loved cinematic outings.
-The film itself a mix of surrealist comedy and biting satire as it unpicks the capitalist ideals of Reagan economics.
-While at the same time, its groundbreaking use of physical visual effects ensures a fresh feeling to its action 32 years later as Burton explores a bureaucratic and comedy rich afterlife.
+Vibrant, dark, and joyously nutty, Beetlejuice remains one of Tim Burton’s most loved films.
+The film itself is a mix of surrealist comedy and biting satire as it unpicks the capitalist ideals of Reagan’s economics.
+While at the same time, its groundbreaking use of physical visual effects continues to ensure a fresh feeling to its action some 32 years later as Burton explores a bureaucratic and comedy rich afterlife.
 However, Michael Keaton steals the show, his devilishly wild bio-exorcist, earning a place as one of the most enduring characters of 1980s cinema.
 Beetlejuice is, in many ways, the birth of Tim Burton’s genius, its scope and vision unlike anything before it.
 While at the same time, its love of gothic horror, fantasy and art buzz to the rhythm of Harry Belafonte.

 Pet Sematary (1989)

-No Halloween night movie list would be complete without some Stephen King-inspired horror.
-And Pet Sematary is without a doubt one of his more gruesome books.
-The narrative centred around our human need to cheat death.
-The grief and pain of losing a loved one surrounded by a selfish need to heal our trauma.
-However, nature cannot be subverted without a price, and sometimes, dead is better.
+No Halloween night movie list would be complete without some Stephen King-inspired horror, and Pet Sematary is, without doubt, one of his more gruesome books.
+The narrative centres around our human need to cheat death; here, the grief and pain of losing a loved one are surrounded by a selfish need to turn back time.
+However, death cannot be cheated without a devastating price, as we learn that sometimes, dead is better.